Today in History

 1877 Former Governor Grey becomes Premier

-Grey played a central role in 19th-century New Zealand politics, serving two terms as Governor before entering Parliament to fight Vogel's plans to abolish the provinces.
-He was the first person to hold both positions.
+Grey played a central role in 19th-century New Zealand politics, serving two terms as governor before entering Parliament to fight Julius Vogel's plans to abolish the provinces.
+He was the first of just two men who have held both positions.
+Read more...

 Oct